Altier-Tech/echo-tunes/README.md

 4. Say "Echo Tunes" to open the application
 5. Say "Play" to start playing music
 6. Say "Stop" to stop playing music
+7. Say "Next" to play the next song

 ## Contributing